UniversalDependencies/docs/_en/feat/Number.md

 In English, `Number` is a feature of [nouns](en-pos/NOUN) and other parts of speech that mark agreement with nouns, i.e. personal [pronouns](en-pos/PRON), [verbs](en-pos/VERB), and some [determiners](en-pos/DET).

+The values are described below: `Sing` for all nouns that take singular agreement, `Plur` for most plural nouns, and `Ptan` for pluralia tantum (nouns exhibiting grammatically plural morphology and agreement that cannot be made singular).
+We don't distinguish collective/mass nouns.

 ### <a name="Sing">`Sing`</a>: singular

 A singular noun denotes one person, animal or thing.
 Every noun with the PTB tag `NN` or `NNP` is marked with this feature.